shashwatchan/shashwatchan.github.io/_pages/about.md

 Previously, I was doing theoretical cs research and was fortunate to have been advised by [Yi-Jun Chang](https://sites.google.com/a/umich.edu/yi-jun-chang/) on distributed graph algorithms.
 I have also spent my summers interning in quantitative trading roles at Jump Trading and Optiver.

-Even earlier, I used to do [competitive programming](https://stats.ioinformatics.org/people/6832).
+Even earlier, I used to do <a href="https://stats.ioinformatics.org/people/6832">competitive programming</a>.